CIBC-Internal/python/Doc/library/imaplib.rst

    Parse an IMAP4 ``INTERNALDATE`` string and return corresponding local time.
-The return value is a :class:`time.struct_time` tuple or None if the string has wrong format.
+The return value is a :class:`time.struct_time` tuple or ``None`` if the string has wrong format.

 .. function:: Int2AP(num)

-   Converts an integer into a string representation using characters from the set [``A`` .. ``P``].
+   Converts an integer into a bytes representation using characters from the set [``A`` .. ``P``].